 Kevin Ramsey, PhD

 Kevin led the Housing and Socioeconomics analysis for the City of Seattle Mandatory Housing Affordability EIS.
-He has also completed housing needs, strategies, and market demand assessments for the cities of Edmonds, Ellensburg, Leavenworth, and Wenatchee.
+He has also conducted housing needs assessments, strategies, and/or market demand analyses for the cities of Edmonds, Ellensburg, Leavenworth, and Wenatchee.

 Prior to joining BERK, Kevin worked for the U.S EPA’s Smart Growth Program where he led and advised the development of geospatial data and tools to support local planning and policy making.
 Examples include the Smart Location Calculator, Location Affordability Portal, and Healthy Communities Assessment Tool.
 Kevin has published research in peer reviewed journals and earned a PhD in Geography from the University of Washington.

 Kevin is always looking for an excuse to get outside.
-Favorites include biking to work in all weather conditions, playing ultimate (frisbee), hiking in the mountains, kayaking on Puget Sound, leading the neighborhood walking school bus, exploring a new and unfamiliar city, or climbing trees with his two kids.
+Favorites include biking to work in all weather conditions, playing ultimate (frisbee), hiking in the mountains, kayaking on Puget Sound, leading the neighborhood walking school bus, exploring a new and unfamiliar city with his wife Alicia, or climbing trees with his two kids, Natalia and Alex.